-- Initialization of the module

-- Running Self Tests on the module
+- Initialization of the module (which includes Running Self Tests on the module.)
+Initialization for the PSD occurs for the actual country(s) of usage: Initialize - USA, FR, or IT; or German Initialize - Deutsche Post (DP).
+This affects German specific services for the Provider and User roles.
+These services are; ProcessGermanPVDMessage, ProcessGermanPVRMessage, PrecreateGermanIndicium, CreateGermanIndicium, GetGermanPSDParameters, GetGermanParamData, and CreateGermanFinalizingFrank

 - · Loading keys onto the module

 - Generating internal keys (part of the Manufacture Service in the table below)

 - Distributing the module

 - Master Erase Key Zeroization

-A complete description of the functions available to the Crypto-Officer role can be found in the following table (table 2).
-Distributing the module from the above list is not included in table 2.
+A complete description of the functions available to the Crypto-Officer role (except module distribution service) can be found in the following table (table 2).
 The distribution of the module is performed by the crypto-officer by shipping the part to the provider or user role.
 In table 2, the input and output only depict the data part of the APDU.
 The first five sections defining which command is being issued is implied.
 In addition to the APDU, every operation also returns a status output indicating the status of the operation.
 If the operation completed successfully, the status output reflects this.
 If the operation is not completed successfully, the output reflects this as well.

 Role Service Description Input Output Crypto- Officer Get Speed Returns the approximate speed of the processor and co-processor in 1000's of Hz.
-None Approximate speeds of the co- processor and the CPU Crypto- Officer Initialize Writes the Module's serial number to memory, resets the ascending and descending registers to 0 and loads the Provider Public Key onto the module Initialize Input Data and the Provider Public Key None

-Role Service Description Input Output Crypto- Officer Manufacture Loads the secret key that is shared between Pitney Bowes and Maxim/Dallas onto the module Encrypted Secret Key None Crypto- Officer Run Algorithm Gives access to the Cryptographic Algorithms for FIPS Validation Dependant upon the algorithm being executed Dependant upon the algorithm being executed Crypto- Officer Transport Unlock Executes the Self Tests and authenticates the Crypto-Officer to the Module Encrypted Random Variable None Crypto- Officer Master Erase Erases all information from the module, and transitions to the Transport PSD State.
+None Approximate speeds of the co-processor and the CPU Crypto- Officer Load Provide Key Loads the Provider Public Key onto the module Provider Public Key None Crypto- Officer Initialize Writes the Module's serial number to memory, resets the ascending and descending registers to 0 Initialize Input Data None Crypto- Officer German Initialize(while operating in non-FIPS mode) Writes the Module's serial number to memory, resets the ascending and descending registers to 0 German Initialize Input Data None Crypto- Officer Manufacture Loads the secret key that is shared between Pitney Bowes and Maxim/Dallas onto the module Encrypted Secret Key None Crypto- Officer Run Algorithm Gives access to the Cryptographic Algorithms for FIPS Validation Dependant upon the algorithm being executed Dependant upon the algorithm being executed Crypto- Officer Transport Unlock Executes the Self Tests and authenticates the Crypto-Officer to the Module Encrypted Random Variable None Crypto- Officer Master Erase Erases all information from the module, and transitions to the Transport PSD State.
 Master Erase Data None